MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/how-to-configure-entra-to-active-directory.md

  :::image type="content" source="media/how-to-configure-entra-to-active-directory/config-6.png" alt-text="Screenshot of the scoping filters expression." lightbox="media/how-to-configure-entra-to-active-directory/config-6.png":::

  5. Attribute based scope filtering is supported.
-For more information see [Attribute based scope filtering](how-to-attribute-mapping-entra-to-active-directory.md#attribute-scope-filtering) and [Reference for writing expressions for attribute mappings in Microsoft Entra ID](../../app-provisioning/functions-for-customizing-application-data.md).
+For more information see [Attribute based scope filtering](how-to-attribute-mapping-entra-to-active-directory.md#attribute-scope-filtering) and [Reference for writing expressions for attribute mappings in Microsoft Entra ID](../../app-provisioning/functions-for-customizing-application-data.md) and [Scenario - Using directory extensions with group provisioning to Active Directory](tutorial-directory-extension-group-provisioning.md).
  4. Once your scoping filters are configured, click **Save**.
  5. After saving, you should see a message telling you what you still need to do to configure cloud sync.
 You can click the link to continue.
  :::image type="content" source="media/how-to-configure/new-ux-configure-16.png" alt-text="Screenshot of the nudge for scoping filters." lightbox="media/how-to-configure/new-ux-configure-16.png":::